Comparative Statics of Trading Boundary in Finite Horizon Portfolio Selection with Proportional Transaction Costs

 \section{Conclusion}

 In this paper we investigate how the optimal trading boundary varies with transaction cost rates.
-Extant literature shows that the Merton line may not lie in the no-trading region when it is negative, and thus the trading boundary may not be monotone in transaction costs.
-In comparison, we find that instead of the trading boundary, the cost-adjusted trading boundary is monotone in transaction cost rates, and thus the Merton line is always between cost-adjusted buy and sell boundaries.
+Extant literature shows that when the Merton line is negative, it may fall outside the no-trading region, and consequently the trading boundary may not be monotone in the transaction costs.
+In contrast, we find that although the trading boundary itself may not be monotone, the cost-adjusted trading boundary {is} monotone in the transaction cost rates.
+As a result, the Merton line always lies between the cost-adjusted buy and sell boundaries.

-{\cite{Hobson2019} prove this result for the infinite-horizon case by taking the advantage of semi-closed form value function for one-dimensional problem. } For a finite horizon problem, the value function also depends on time, and that approach fails.
-Instead, we make use of an equivalent optimal stopping problem (i.e., Problem (\ref{equ obstacleproblem})) and prove the related comparison principle.
-However, the optimal stopping problem is not self-contained for the power utility case with consumption, which brings difficulty in proving the comparison principle.
-As a consequence, our proof remains valid only for the no-consumption case or the log utility case.
-We believe that our result holds for a general setup and leave it for future research.
+\citet{Hobson2019} prove this result for the infinite-horizon case by exploiting a semi-closed-form value function for the one-dimensional problem.
+For the finite-horizon case, the value function depends on both the state variable and time, and their approach no longer applies.
+Instead, we make use of an equivalent optimal stopping formulation (Problem~\eqref{equ obstacleproblem}) and establish the corresponding comparison principle.
+However, in the power-utility-with-consumption setting, the associated optimal stopping problem is not self-contained, which complicates the analysis of comparison principle.
+As a consequence, our proof is valid only for the no-consumption case or the logarithmic utility case.
+We believe the result continues to hold in a more general framework and leave this extension for future research.

-Last, we apply our approach to investigating the impact of other parameters, such as the risk premium, volatility, and investor's risk-aversion, on the trading boundary.
+These theoretical findings are further verified by numerical analysis.
+The results show that when transaction cost rates are sufficiently high, a negative Merton line (i.e., a leveraged position) may lie below the sell boundary, implying that it is outside the no-trading region.
+Numerically, we also identify a time-dependent cutoff for the transaction cost rates such that the Merton line remains within the no-trading region; this cutoff converges to zero as the time to maturity approaches zero.